Salina, Kansas

 Joseph G. McCoy

 McCoy may have been correct then, but Salina’s condition would change quickly.
 That same year, the town’s first newspaper, the Salina Herald, was established by J.F.
 Hanna.
 Several other additions were added to the city and a two-story frame schoolhouse on the corner of Santa Fe Avenue and Ash Street.
-With the Methodist Church being the first, churches soon followed, which built a small frame building on Ash Street.
-That same year C.R.
-Underwood built a grist mill on the Smoky Hill River, operated by steam and water power.
+With the Methodist Church being the first, churches soon followed, and a small frame building was built on Ash Street.
+That same year, C.R.
+Underwood built a grist mill on the Smoky Hill River, which was operated by steam and water power.

 The development of Salina was after that greatly accelerated by the railroad.
 Josiah Copley, a correspondent for the Gazette of Pittsburgh, Pennsylvania, visited the settlement several months after Joseph G. McCoy and reported that the population had increased to almost 2,000.
 Large groups of settlers would soon begin to enter Saline County, including a colony of 60 Swedes from Galesburg, Illinois, who arrived in 1868; 200 homesteaders from Ohio came in 1869; and 75 ex-residents of Henry County, Illinois, arrived in 1870.